 Artificial intelligence has the potential to create an alternative to the human resources and support a digital workforce in healthcare by facilitating diagnostics.
-With the increase in life expectancy and the number of chronic diseases, the access to healthcare services is a dire need.
+With the increase in life expectancy and the number of chronic diseases, the access to healthcare service is a dire need.
 Due to lack of skilled and experienced healthcare professionals, the healthcare industry direly needs a digital workforce.

 An effective system needs the availability, accessibility, acceptability, and quality of its health crews.
 AI has the potential to fill the gaps in healthcare.
 It is able to understand and reason its environment as a human.
 Machine learning, a powerful subset of AI learns from sets of data, which largely contains radiology images, and discovers recurring patterns.